Office Furniture Design Tips

 By far, the best source of light is natural light.
 If possible set up your home office in a room with windows.
 If this is not possible, then the quality and quantity of additional lighting sources are even more important.
 Smart lighting choices can help set the tone for your space, and the color and intensity matter!
 White and blue light is best for waking up, concentrating, and is best for productivity.
 Warm lighting is best for relaxing and should be used in the afternoon to help employees wind down from the workday.

-There are many benefits to adding plants to your work office.
-They improve the air of your working environment.
+There are many pros to adding plants to your work office.
+They improve the air in your work space.
 It has been proven that plants are effective at removing pollutants from the air.
-They also reduce the dry static air that is common to the office and, they reduce stress.
-A study by the University of Technology, Sydney, found significant reductions in stress among workers when plants were introduced to their workspace.
+They also limit the dry static air that is common to the office and they reduce stress.
+A study by the University of Technology, Sydney, found significant reductions in stress among workers when plants were brought into the office.
 Results included a 37% fall in reported tension and anxiety; a 58% drop in depression or dejection; a 44% decrease in anger and hostility; and a 38% reduction in fatigue.

-According to The Biophilia Hypothesis, human beings crave nature.
-It’s only since the Industrial Revolution that humans have spent more time indoors than out.
+According to Gensler, human beings crave nature.
 Adding plants to your at-home office can have the same benefits and help create a more personal relaxing space.
+With the constant separation between humans and nature, reconnecting employees with natural elements can help improve morale, well-being, and productivity.

 Create a Dedicated Space and Reduce Distractions